mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </>;
 ```

-With these APIs, we are explicit about which sizes we are talking about and on which elements they are applied.
-It provides clarity but also new perspectives concerning customizing the different placeholders.
+With this, we become explicit about sizes and their subjects.
+As a side effect, we can even become more explicit about the `PlaceholderMedia` sizes and give it an extra `height` prop.

 ### Prop `lineNumber` is `4` and the component exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?